Mahidhar748/Calculator/README.md

 # Calculator
-A simple using Html, CSS, JavaScript.
+A simple Calculator using Html, CSS, JavaScript.